zanehpn/HLStrans/README.md

 ## Training

-After downloading the HLStrans dataset, place it under the data/ directory, then launch the preprocessing script:
+After downloading the HLStrans dataset, place it under the data/ directory, then launch the preprocessing script.
+First, the removal script remove_testcase_from_dataset will strip out test cases.
+Next, fine‑tune your LLM on the cleaned dataset.
+If you’d like to evaluate on different data, simply pick one of the programs in program_source/ at random and use that as your test set.

 ```shell
 python3 data/remove_testcase_from_dataset.py